EddyVer/le-chinois-fermier/README.md

 They’re proofs to that.
 Fall in love with someone and you’ll see that person as divine.
 Pull yourself out of that grip and the divine falls from clouds to solid ground, revealing him or herself differently.
 But the person is the same, you just changed your mind.
 Everything works like that : it’s not just that you can make your world, it’s that you passively do it anyway.
 </figure>
 <img
-[ Image : http://static2.businessinsider.com/image/52fe8230eab8ea4275063b89/nasa-has-determined-where-the-mysterious-jelly-doughnut-rock-on-mars-came-from.jpg caption: "what does he think about it?" ]/>
+src="http://static2.businessinsider.com/image/52fe8230eab8ea4275063b89/nasa-has-determined-where-the-mysterious-jelly-doughnut-rock-on-mars-came-from.jpg "caption: "what does he think about it?" >
 <h1>
 The story
 </h1>
 <img
-[ Image : https://cdn-images-1.medium.com/max/800/1*IQqkmPXYZuJViY5p-ymk0A.jpeg  caption: "The Old Chinese Farmer" ]/>
+src="https://cdn-images-1.medium.com/max/800/1*IQqkmPXYZuJViY5p-ymk0A.jpeg"  caption: "The Old Chinese Farmer" >

 <caption>
 Once upon a time there was a Chinese farmer whose horse ran away.
 That evening, all of his neighbors came around to commiserate.
 They said, “We are so sorry to hear your horse has run away.
 This is most unfortunate.”
 The farmer said, “Is it good?
 Is it bad?
 I don't know.”
 The next day the horse came back bringing seven wild horses with it, and in the evening everybody came back and said, “Oh, isn’t that lucky.
 What a great turn of events.
 You now have eight horses!”
 The farmer again said, “Is it good?
 Is it bad?
 I don't know.”